kovidgoyal/rapydscript-ng/README.md

    the return value of the ``list()`` function.

 1. Support set literals

+1. Remove the to/til operators.
+They are not particularly useful and break compatibility with python code that might use to and til as variable names.

 1. Implement automatic concatenation of neighboring string literals: `'12' == '1' '2'`